mikerst/mikethomas.design/src/work/accessibility-audit-guidelines.md

 We used Miro as a place to gather visual evidence accumulated during our audit.
 I chose to create a repeatable ideation canvas we could 'fill in te blanks on' to smoothly move through each issue consistently.

 <div class="notice">
-    Please note, evidence of the actual solutions we ideated on, and our process (including the ideation canvas), are currently not on show while I obtain permission to display the work. 🙏
+    Hello.
+Quick note... visual evidence of the actual solutions we ideated on, and our process (including the ideation canvas mentioned above), are currently not on show while I obtain permission to display the work. 🙏
 </div>

 ### Codifying what good looks like